The Sopranos: 20 greatest moments from HBO’s classic drama series - NewsBreak

 A book, titled The Sopranos Sessions , was released in time for the show’s 20th anniversary in 2019.
 Within its pages is what appears to be Chase’s confirmation of what actually happened to Tony in the show’s controversial final scene.

-New prequel film, The Many Saints of Newark , will be released on 22 September.
+Prequel film, The Many Saints of Newark , was released in 2021.

 Comments / 0